johnnymetz/johnny-metz-blog/content/posts/five-ways-to-get-django-objects-with-a-related-object.md

 In Django, a [related object](https://docs.djangoproject.com/en/3.2/ref/models/relations/) is a model instance used in the one-to-many or many-to-many context.

-Let's look at the built-in `User` and `Group` objects, which have a many-to-many relationship.
+For example, let's look at the built-in `User` model, which has a many-to-many relationship with the `Group` model.

 ```python
 class User(models.Model):
     groups = models.ManyToManyField(Group, related_name="groups")
 ```

+For any given `User` object, all linked `Group` objects are called "related objects".
 Here are 5 ways to fetch all `User` objects with at least one related `Group` object.

 ## Iterate over each object in Python